Aiven-Open/kio/docs/index.rst

 kafka-protocol
 ==============

-Python schema models for the Kafka protocol.
+Fundamentals for parsing and serializing Kafka protocol messages in Python.

 Documentation sections